ITI/pcesbld/docs/xlsxPCES.md

 ![srvRsp-cp-sheet-left](./images/srvRsp-cp-sheet-left.png)

-Figure 15:  srvRsp function parameters for first six columns in the xlsxPCES running example
+***Figure 15:  srvRsp function parameters for first six columns in the xlsxPCES running example***

 The 'cmpptn', and 'label' columns identify the function being configured.
-The non-empty 'timingcode' columns for the 'EmbeddedAuth' and 'HMIAuth' servers are small but not surprising.
+The non-empty 'timingcode' columns for the 'EmbeddedAuth' and 'HMIAuth' servers are not surprising.
 We see that the model should limit message types to those functions to the sole code 'auth', but we can see in the 'srvop' columns of functions that cite these two as servers that this is the case.
 Deeper digging is needed to ensure that any service request that reaches one of these servers through a 'Services' table entry is likewise limited, but this is possible.

-The emptiness of the 'timingcode' dictionary and the presence of a new list 'directprefix' raises the question of how the Crypto CmpPtn function 'cryptoProcess' is to determine how to look up the service time from the function execution time table.
+For the Crypto/cryptoProcess function the emptiness of the 'timingcode' dictionary and the presence of a new list 'directprefix' raises the question of how the Crypto CmpPtn function 'cryptoProcess' is to determine how to look up the service time from the function execution time table.
 The answer (again explained in more detail in the document "Overview of PCES Models"), is that on receiving a message, the default srvRsp response method looks to see whether the message type has a 'prefix', meaning an initial substring that terminates immediately before a '-' character.
 If it does, and if that substring matches some entry in the 'directprefix' table, then the entire code carried by the message type is used as the op code for the operation.
 If it does not, then the message code is used to index into the 'timingcode' table and look up an op code, just as in the default  processPckt response function.
 Of course, with the configuration above, every received message type better have a prefix that matches 'encrypt' or 'decrypt', otherwise a runtime error is generated.

 The rationale for this method to have the cyptographic specifics of crypto operations embedded in the configurations of the functions that request service, rather than turn an 'encrypt' request from a srvReq function into a single encryption oriented operation code that is encoded in the server.
 Greater flexibility (and realism) comes with the approach we adopted.

 Figure 16 shows the remaining columns for this example's srvRsp function initialization.
 The main point is to illustrate the use of a wild card (*) in the message type.
 Had we left both msg2mc columns empty the default message code would have been assumed;  however, with the wildcard we could have (but didn't) made a different method code the default.

 <img src="/Users/nicol/Dropbox/github-repos/pcesbld/docs/images/srvRsp-cp-sheet-right.png" alt="srvRsp-cp-sheet-right" style="zoom:50%;" />

+***Figure 16: Rightmost columns of srvRsp function initialization***

 #### mapping sheet